 Many prospective patients mistakenly believe that there’s only one kind of rehab.
 In reality, rehab programs come in many different varieties.
 Patients don’t have to be in treatment 24/7 to experience a successful recovery.
-Explore some of our outpatient programs and see why outpatient care can be so beneficial.
+Explore some of our outpatient programs at The Hills Outpatient Center and see why outpatient care can be so beneficial.

 The Benefits of Outpatient Care

 Inpatient programs are around-the-clock, offering patients treatment as well as all meals and accommodation.
 In contrast, outpatient care is any form of treatment where the patients spend at least some time on their own and off the premises.
 While both formats can be effective, outpatient programs certainly offer some appealing benefits.

 To start, outpatient programs allow patients to retain some semblance of their normal lives.
 Patients might still be able to go to work, attend meetings or have dinner with their families each night.
 For those who don’t want to give up their lifestyles for recovery, outpatient programs allow for the best of both worlds.